 Furthermore, with what Paul says in chapter 11 about women “praying and prophesying,” it’s clear that he’s bringing that forward in this chapter.
-I would also like to point out that in regard to the gift of tongues in those days, whatever that gift was, it provided the teachings of the Christianity, but was very limited and had to be interpreted.
+I would also like to point out that in regard to the gift of tongues in those days, whatever that gift was (as described in 1 Cor 14), it provided the teachings of Christianity, but was very limited and had to be interpreted.
 Both men and women spoke in tongues (1 Cor 14:5,23).

 There’s nothing in this chapter (leading up to 1 Cor 14:34-35) that would indicate that it was only men who had the gift of prophecy and that it was only men who used this gift in the assembly of believers.
 I think that would be an unreasonable conclusion.
-Again, I think only a positional bias would lead one to come to that conclusion.
 All indications are, both men and women were blessed with this gift, in order to be a blessing to others through the Word of God that they revealed.